DevExpress/dotnet-eud/interface-elements-for-desktop/articles/pivot-table/layout-customization/expand-and-collapse-groups-in-pivot-tables.md

 ---
 title: Expand and Collapse Groups in Pivot Tables
 ---
+# Expand and Collapse Groups in Pivot Tables
 ## Expand/Collapse Groups of Values
 To expand/collapse groups of values, do one of the following:
 * Click a corresponding expand button: